canonical/charm-relation-interfaces/interfaces/vault_autounseal/v0/README.md

 ## Limitations

-In this iteration, many data points (mount path, key name) are implied, and not configurable.
-This is likely to change in future versions.

-The interface only supports using the `transit` backend for autounseal.
-Other autounseal methods exist, but are not considered in this iteration, as they require external collaborators which fall outside of the charm ecosystem.
+The interface only supports using the `transit` backend for auto-unseal.
+Other auto-unseal methods exist, but are not considered in this iteration, as they require external collaborators which fall outside of the charm ecosystem, and require the enterprise version of Vault.

-Additionally, this version of the interface focuses purely on using the transit backend for autounseal, although there are other legitimate uses of using the transit backend.
-There may be an argument for a more general-purpose `vault-transit` integration in the future.
+Additionally, this version of the interface focuses purely on using the transit backend for auto-unseal, although there are other legitimate uses of using the transit backend.
+There may be a need for a more general-purpose `vault-transit` integration in the future.